 His “boogie bass” is why so many listeners thought his one guitar sounded like two, and it became a staple of modern blues and rock n’ roll.

-His influence even found its way into the hard rock of the 1980s with bands like Led Zeppelin and The Rolling Stones covering and adapting Johnson’s songs.
+His influence even found its way into hard rock with bands like Led Zeppelin and The Rolling Stones covering and adapting Johnson’s songs.

 “There’s just something supernatural about Robert,” said Rolling Stones guitarist Keith Richards, who likened the blues king’s guitar-playing to the work of the classical composer Bach.

-But some believe the devil myth only serves to degrade Johnson’s legacy.
+But some believe the devil myth only serves to degrade Robert Johnson’s legacy.

 “It’s kind of insulting,” explained musician and author Elijah Wald.
 “It’s kind of implying that, unlike us who do this serious work to understand music, these old black blues guys just went and sold their soul to the devil.”